mainmenu.php text citizenshipquiz uWwVpkOTcIQ 2LOe65NVjzk 2400 0.75

 1

-Question 14: Haroun Tazieff (1914 - 1998) was a naturalised French citizen of Polish origin.
-What is he best known for?
+Question 12: Dalida (1933 - 1987) was a naturalised French citizen of Egyptian origin.
+For what is she best known?

 • 1st September 1939 to the 2nd of September 1945